[For absolute beginners] What is suspicious access?

 See how the server responds.

-4xx means that the web server is still able to return the error, but 5xx means that the server is unable to respond (i.e. the program is throwing an error), which slows down the server and causes a load.
+4xxerrors still allow the web server to respond,5xxerrors mean the server is unresponsive (i.e., the program is throwing an error), which can slow down the server and lead to increased load.

 What if it returns 200 OK (normal) to suspicious access?

-The thing to note here is 200 OK (request successful).
+It's important to note that 200 OK (request successful)

-Success simply means that "the server successfully returned what was requested," and not that "the access was safe."
+simply means that the server returned what was requested, not that the access was secure.
+To use

 How to read the login attack (wp-login.php) log

-Meaning: Your ID or password is incorrect.
+Meaning: Incorrect ID or password.
 The login page will be displayed again.

-If this occurs repeatedly, you can conclude that a brute force attack is in progress.
+If this happens repeatedly, you can conclude that a brute-force attack is in progress.

 POST /wp-login.php302 Found (Login successful)